Jun

 This is related to Freeradius software but can be applied to any application that needs to encrypt Mysql traffic.
 Freeradius is compliant to Radius protocol characteristics, which give ability to accomplish various actions, such as authenticate users.
 Number of caveats have been found, not related to the software but to the protocol.
 Joshua Hill from [...]

-Tags: Database, encrypt, encryption, Freeradius, Mysql, Openssl, performance, radius, secure, security, SSL
+Tags: Database, Encryption, Freeradius, Mysql, Openssl, performance, radius, SSL

 May